redobsi/redobsi/README.md

 # Hey, I'm Yahya 👋
-I've been coding since childhood—so long that I can’t even remember my first line of code.
+I've been coding since childhood, so long that I can’t even remember my first line of code.

 I'm a versatile developer with a broad skill set.
 Here’s a snapshot of what I do: